apache/druid/docs/operations/druid-console.md

 ## Servers

-The data servers tab lets you see the current status of the historical nodes and MiddleManager (indexer) processes.
-Note that currently only historical nodes that are actively serving segments will be shown in this view.
+The servers tab lets you see the current status of the nodes making up your cluster.
+You can group the nodes by type or by tier to get meaningful summary statistics.

 ![servers](../assets/web-console-10-servers.png)

 ## Query

-The query view lets you issue [DruidSQL](../querying/sql.md) queries and display the results as a simple table.
+The query view lets you issue [DruidSQL](../querying/sql.md) queries and display the results as a table.
+The view will attempt to infer your query and let you modify via contextual actions such as adding filters and changing the sort order when possible.

 ![query-sql](../assets/web-console-11-query-sql.png)